nvimdev/lspsaga.nvim/README.md

 saga.init_lsp_saga()

--- Lsp finder find the symbol definition implmement reference keymap("n", "gh", "<cmd>Lspsaga lsp_finder<CR>", { silent = true })
+-- Lsp finder find the symbol definition implmement reference -- when you use action in finder like open vsplit then your can -- use <C-t> to jump back keymap("n", "gh", "<cmd>Lspsaga lsp_finder<CR>", { silent = true })

 -- Code action